• Skip to main content

 Can this pound cake be frozen?

 Unlike regular pound cake, I do not recommend freezing this recipe.
-The peaches in the cake will be watery upon thawing and ruin the texture of the cake.
+The peaches in the cake will be watery upon thawing and the peach juice will ruin the texture of the cake.

 How do I know when the cake is finished cooking?